Supervised Learning: Avoid the 5 Mistakes Beginners Make (2026)

 Supervised Learning Guide: Algorithms, Workflows, and Best Practices

-Regression predicts a continuous numeric output.
+Regression predicts a continuous numeric output:

-- House price prediction
+- House price ($342,500)

-- Temperature prediction
+- Temperature tomorrow (24°C)

-Classification predicts a discrete category.
+Classification predicts a discrete category:

-- Spam detection (binary: spam / not spam)
+- Spam detection (spam / not spam)

-- Disease diagnosis (binary: positive / negative)
+- Disease diagnosis (positive / negative)

 Core Algorithms